system76/tech-docs/src/models/oryp10/repairs.md

 4. Open the lid slightly and place the machine on its side.
 5. Push a screwdriver into the adhesive slot until the keyboard pops out.
     - If available, a flathead spudger tool can also be used to provide more contact with the keyboard.
+    - A layer of plastic may stick to the adhesive and come off of the keyboard.
+Try to keep as much of the plastic shielding on the keyboard as possible.

 ![Keyboard push point](./img/keyboard-push-point.webp)